top-comengineer/wcvendors/readme.txt

 * Updated: Brazilian Portuguese translation thanks CasperBraske
 * Fixed: Permalinks not flushing on settings save
 * Fixed: Terms & Conditions Checkbox for Vendor Registration does not show #392
-* Fixed: Depreciated calls on orders screen
+* Fixed: deprecated calls on orders screen
 * Fixed: Vendor role capabilities updated when new settings updated.
 * Fixed: Vendors can delete media they uploaded
 * Fixed: Added check for woocommerce shipping tax class setting